 Many endurance athletes have trouble slowing down the pace of their workouts, especially to the extremely low intensity that 180-age dictates.
 In my case, the benefits of my aerobic base building have been validated not only by steady improvement on the trails, but in my blood values.

 In April, in the midst of my chronic training patterns, my all-important testosterone values were 686 serum and 6.8 free-testosterone.
 6.8 drew a low flag as clinically hypotestosteronemia!
 Not cool!
 In October, my values were 1,013 serum and 14.7 free-testosterone.
 For reference, during my professional triathlon career I ranged from 200-300 on serum testosterone.
 Even during my supposed peak hormonal years of my 20s, the extreme training and transcontinental travel suppressed my testosterone and in turn elevated stress hormones like cortisol that antagonize testosterone.
-Delivering a 1,000 serum level is legit for a high school dude, forget about a 50-year-old!
+Delivering a ~1,000 serum level is at the top end of the range even for a young man.
+Now, it’s essential to also test for free testosterone, for this is the bioavailable form that is circulating and acting upon target organs to deliver the desired beneficial effects.
+In some cases, a subject can deliver a high reading for serum testosterone, but have inferior free testosterone due to elevated levels of sex hormone-binding globulin (SHBG.)
+This agent binds with most of your serum testosterone, leaving only a small fraction of free T to go to work and activate cell receptors in target organs.
+For example, women have twice the level of SHBG as men, ensuring they are not over-exposed to testosterone.

-Bottom line: SLOWING DOWN will help you improve as an endurance athlete, it will help protect against overtraining and burnout, and it will optimize your hormones so you experience an anti-aging effect instead of accelerated aging that comes from chronic cardio training.
-These topics are some of the central elements of Primal Endurance, which is releasing in January to hopefully revolutionize the world of endurance training and help athletes following the conventional chronic approach embrace Primal Blueprint principles!
+Bottom line: SLOWING DOWN will help you improve as an endurance athlete.
+It will help protect against overtraining and burnout, and it will optimize your hormones so you experience an anti-aging effect instead of accelerated aging that comes from chronic cardio training.
+When you integrate brief, high-intensity resistance training and sprinting, you can experience the opposite effect of chronic exercise: a spike in testosterone and human growth hormone in response to the appropriate–hormetic–stress of properly conducted high intensity workouts.
+These topics are some of the central elements of the Primal Endurance training philosophy.